An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Numerical Experiments

-In this section, we study the performance of our proposed IBCG algorithm for solving matrix completion with denoising problem in \eqref{ex:Matrix_comp}.
-The experimental setup we adopt is aligned with the methodology used in \cite{mokhtari2020stochastic}.
+\textbf{Synthetic dataset.} The experimental setup we adopt is aligned with the methodology used in \citet{mokhtari2020stochastic}.
 In particular, we create an observation matrix $M = \hat{X}+E$.
 In this setting $\hat{X} = WW^{T}$ where $W \in \reals^{n \times r}$ containing normally distributed independent entries, and $E = \hat{n}(L+L^{T})$ is a noise matrix where $L \in \reals^{n \times n}$ containing normally distributed independent entries and $\hat{n} \in (0,1)$ is the noise factor.
 During the simulation process, we set $n= 250$, $r = 10$, and $\alpha = \| \hat{X}\|_{*}$.
-Additionally, we establish the set of observed entries $\Omega$ by randomly sampling $M$ entries with a probability of 0.8.
-Initially, we set $\hat{n}$ to be 0.5 and employ the IBCG algorithm to solve the problem described in \eqref{ex:Matrix_comp}.
-To evaluate the performance of our proposed method, we compare it with state-of-the-art methods in the literature for constrained bilevel optimization problems.
-In particular, We compare the performance of IBCG with other single-loop projection-based and projection-free bi-level algorithms TTSA~\cite{hong2020two} and SBFW~\cite{akhtar2022projection}, respectively.
+Additionally, we establish the set of observed entries $\Omega$ by randomly sampling entries of $M$ with a probability of $0.8$.
+Initially, we set $\hat{n}=0.5$ and employ the IBCG algorithm to solve the problem described in~\eqref{ex:Matrix_comp}.
+We compare our method with TTSA~\citet{hong2020two} and SBFW~\citet{akhtar2022projection}.
 We set $ \lambda_1 = \lambda_2 = 0.05$, and set the maximum number of iteration as $10^4$.
 It should be noted that we consider pseudo-Huber loss defined by $\cR_{\delta}(\bV) = \sum_{i,j}\delta^2 (\sqrt{1+(\bV_{ij}/ \delta)^2}-1)$ as a regularization term to induce sparsity and set $\delta = 0.9$.
-The performance is analyzed based on the normalized error, defined as $ \Bar{e} = \frac{\sum _{(i,j) \in \Omega} (X_{i,j} - \hat{X}_{i,j})^2} {\sum _{(i,j) \in \Omega} (\hat{X}_{i,j})^2}$, where $X$ is the matrix generated by the algorithm.
-Figure~\ref{fig:matrixcom250} illustrates the progression of the normalized error over time as well as $\|\grad_y g(x_k,y_k)\|$ and the value of the upper-level objective function.
-We note that SBFW algorithm suffers from a slower theoretical convergence rate compared to projection-based schemes, but our proposed method outperforms other algorithms by achieving lower values of $\|\grad_y g(x_k,y_k)\|$ and slightly better performance in terms of the normalized error values.
-This gain comes from the projection-free nature of the proposed algorithm and its fast convergence since we are no longer required to perform a complicated projection at each iteration.
+The performance is analyzed based on the normalized error, defined as $ \Bar{e} := \sum _{(i,j) \in \Omega} (X_{i,j} - \hat{X}_{i,j})^2 / \sum _{(i,j) \in \Omega} (\hat{X}_{i,j})^2$, where $X$ is the matrix generated by the algorithm.
+Note that, despite being a projection-free method, the SBFW algorithm exhibits a slower theoretical convergence rate.
+In comparison, our proposed method surpasses TTSA by attaining lower values of $\|\grad_y g(\bx_k,\by_k)\|$ and demonstrating slightly better performance in terms of the normalized error values, as shown in Fig.~\ref{fig:matrixcom250}.
+This gain is due to the projection-free nature of our method, allowing for fast convergence without the need for complex projections at each iteration.